joelborellis/HOK-project-starter-GHCP/Day-1.md

 - **Goal**: Define the plans for each of the specifications
 - **Output**: Necessary inputs to the plans for each of the three (3) specifications

 TODO: Add Powerpoint deck for this session.
----
+Include sample specification, plan, clarify, tasks, and implement artifacts.

 [← Back to README](./README.md) · [Next: Day 2 →](./Day-2.md)